kanmeugne/kanmeugne.github.io/_posts/dev/2020-09-18-sfml-cmake-windows.md

 )
 {% endhighlight %}

-### The configration file used to build the targets
+### 2. CMakeLists.txt : the configration file

-The `CMakeList.txt` to be used as the sub project `CMakeList.txt`.
+This is where you define the targets.
+Note that the external project build is triggered before the target definitions.

 {% highlight cmake %}
 # Download and unpack googletest at configure time